mcrapet/plowshare/README.md

 $ plowdown http://www.rapidshare.com/files/86545320/Tux-Trainer_250108.rar
 ```

-Download a file from Rapidgator using an account (free or premium).
+Download a file from Rapidgator using an account (free or premium):<br>
 Note: `:` is the separator character for login and password.

 ```shell